araval/Wikipedia-Category-Predictor/README.md

 # Wikipedia Category Classifier

-## Summary and usage
+## Summary and Usage

-Requried scripts:

-1. "_The first scrapes the webpages and builds the dataset and a serialized classifier_ "
-These are _scraper.py_ and _model.py_ , together in one bash script *scape_and_model.sh*.
+The required packages are listed in _requirements.txt_.

+Scripts:

-_scarper.py_ reads categories from _categories.txt_ if present, otherwise, uses default hard-coded list of categories, creates a directory _data_, where it stores each category's data in a separate file. _model.py_ reads from _data_, and creates a model which it saves in directory _pickledModel_.
+1. _scraper.py_ scrapes Wikipedia pages for categories listed in _categories.txt_ if present.
+Otherwise, it uses default hard-coded list of categories.
+It creates a directory _data_, where it stores each category's data in a separate file. _model.py_ reads from _data_, and creates a model which it saves in directory _pickledModel_.
 To add or remove categories only _categories.txt_ needs to be modified.

-2. "_The second should take in a new Wikipedia url as input and output the probabilities of belonging to each category_"
+2. _predict.py_ takes in a new Wikipedia url as input and outputs the probabilities of the page belonging to each category as shown below.
-   This one is _predict.py_.
-It takes a url from raw_input and produces output as shown below.

-The packages I used are listed in _requirements.txt_.

 ```
 $ python predict.py